mccoyh/CS-362-Project/Proposal.md

 ## Risks, Team Information, and Timeline
 ### Risks and Mitigation
 1. **Library Familiarity**: Some team members are unfamiliar with FFmpeg and ImGui.
+    - **Likelyhood**: High
     - **Mitigation**: Allocate time for learning resources and prototyping early in the project.
 2. **Coordination Challenges**: With a large team, maintaining consistent coding standards may be difficult.
+    - **Likelyhood**: Medium
     - **Mitigation**: Use detailed style guides and conduct weekly code reviews.
 3. **Time Constraints**: Balancing project work with coursework may lead to delays.
+    - **Likelyhood**: High
     - **Mitigation**: Set clear milestones and prioritize high-impact tasks.
+4. **Familiarity with Build System**: Some members are unfamiliar with Cmake.
+    - **Likelyhood**: Medium
+    - **Mitigation**: Members with Cmake expirience will provide examples of Cmake structure and assistance.
+5. **Delayed task completion due to workload or unforseen complications**: Tasks may not completed on time due to unforseen problems.
+Due to the time constraint above this needs to be handled quickly.
+    - **Likelyhood**: Medium
+    - **Mitigation**: Establish consistent communication through meeting to ensure members can complete on time.
+Redistribute work when problems arise.

 ## Team Members and Roles